szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 ## Domain model

-Before we jump straight to the code let's define what domain model is, so we are on the same page.
+Before we jump straight to the code let's define what the domain model is, so we are on the same page.

 **Domain Model** is a representation of the concepts and relationships that exist in a particular business or problem domain.